remymuller/remymuller.github.io/_posts/2016-11-26-irreversibility.markdown

 	\end{align}
 $$

-The consequence of this, is that any energy-preserving numerical scheme applied to the extended system has the side-effect of preserving the _dissipative invariant_
+The consequence of this, is that _any energy-preserving_ numerical scheme applied to the extended system has the side-effect of preserving the _dissipative invariant_.

-The energy is indeed conserved and transmitted _irreversibly_ toward the $$z$$ coordinate
+The energy is indeed conserved and transmitted _irreversibly_ toward the $$z$$ coordinate.

 ![]({{ site.url }}/images/irreversibility/time_series.png){:width="640"}

-The decay rate is also better with this approach compared to the Trapezoidal rule simulation
+The decay rate is also closer to the exact solution with this approach compared to the Trapezoidal rule simulation

 ![]({{ site.url }}/images/irreversibility/energy_decay.png){:width="640"}